arizephyr123/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive Web Design: one design file can be deployed for any device and will adjust to the screen size accordingly

+Adaptive web design: separate design flies created for a mobile, tablet, desktop etc based on the size of the device screen

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the web design is based on how it will look on a mobile device first then is tweaked with breakpoints/media queries to adjust to a desktop screen.
+In mobile first design @ media min-width is used for media queries.
+Desktop first is the opposite- he initial design has the desktop sized screen in mind then used @ media max-with to make adjustments for smaller/mobile screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This sets the parent or base font of a similar size to medium in Chrome so rem will re-size according to this baseline font size.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing unlocks new tools and functions above what vanilla CSS alone can provide.
+It is made up of 3 parts:
+*A syntax piece which makes available new functions.
+For this project we use LESS *Compiler- we use node JS
+*output or what displays the styling.
+CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the ease of making broad changes with  mixins but other than for flex box properties, I do not yet see many uses for parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.